I love madeleines. They are a wonderful combination of cake and cookie. Basically they are an individually sized piece of delicious.

 If you really want to make them without the correct pan, try a mini muffin pan.
-They won’t be as pretty and won’t have all those crispy edges, but they’ll still taste great.
-And once you have tried them, you’ll probably want to get a pan and make them over and over.
+They won’t be anywhere near as pretty and won’t have all those crispy edges, but they’ll still taste great.
+And once you have tried them, you’ll probably want to get the pan and make them over and over.

 - 1 egg, separated

 - 1 cup all-purpose flour

 - 1 tablespoon orange juice

 - 1 1/2 teaspoons orange zest, grated

 - 1/4 teaspoon salt